-For general versatility, the Foray Jacket for men and Aspire Jacket for women are an all-time favorite—they're packed Gore-Tex protection.
-But the Men's Interstellar Jacket and Women's Interstellar Jacket are two great choices, too—they're stretchy and so comfortable!
+For general versatility, the Foray Jacket for men and Aspire Jacket for women are an all-time favorite—they're packed GORE-TEX waterproof protection.
+But the Men's Interstellar Jacket and Women's Interstellar Jacket are great choices, too—they're stretchy and so comfortable!

 Which jacket is the lightest, most packable—best for emergencies or going ultralight?

 The Helium!
 EVERYONE should own one!
 Being a Pacific Northwest brand, this a required piece of gear on any activity for us.

 Which jacket is the best for high-exertion activities where you'll need it to be breathable or vented?

 Something from our active collection: The Men's Interstellar Jacket and Women's Interstellar Jacket with AscentShell technology, or the Optimizer Jacket for him and Optimizer for her, with the GORE Active technology.
 Both are great for fast and hard activities where you'll need to release sweat - fast.

 We also built a Men's Helium Hybrid Jacket and a Women's Helium Hybrid jacket specifically for trail running, but it’s not 100% waterproof because it's got the breathable Ferrosi fabric panels, in areas where you'd need less protection.
 Still, it's our best option for those who don't let rain get in the way of a workout.

 What are the best all-around jackets for traveling—that could double on a hike and in town?

 Honestly, the Helium goes everywhere with me for the weight and packability.
 I took it to Europe twice last year and it goes to Asia with me every time.
 We also made the Guardian Jacket for active folks who always seem to be moving, whether it's at a park, on a summit push, or just around town.